Spanish-language version

 The importance of this principle is readily apparent: our climate is changing and so is our world.
 Symptoms of climate change are all around us: extreme weather, diminishing sea ice, year after year of record-breaking warmth, drought, fires, and stress to ecosystems.
 Many of these consequences will create hardship for humans.
 Some key points are:

-• Consequences of climate change will affect the biosphere on many levels, from coral bleaching, to dying forests, to species extinction.
+• The consequences of climate change will affect the biosphere on many levels, from coral bleaching to dying forests, to species extinction.

 • Human infrastructure is threatened by a changing climate, such as encroachment of coastlines, stress to the energy grid, and shifting structures as a result of melting permafrost.